What’s New for UserLock 11

 Note: The user must have previously logged on to the machine, while connected to the network

-UserLock now supports the use of Token2 ALU as a second factor authentication.
-Token2 ALU is a physical token using HOTP (HMAC-based one-time password).
+UserLock now supports the use of Token2 (second-generation: ALU, AZ, NFC and Bio) as a second factor authentication.
+These Token2 T2F2 Security keys are physical tokens using HOTP (HMAC-based one-time password).

 MFA | Using VPN with RADIUS Challenge for multi-factor authentication